-The faculty are always delighted to discuss their theoretical, experimental, and applied research activities and many do have room in their labs for undergraduates to participate and to become members of a team with graduate and other more senior undergraduate students.
-Part-time lab employment may also be available, especially in the summer periods.
+Texas Tech faculty are always delighted to discuss their theoretical, experimental, and applied research activities, and many do have room in their labs for undergraduates to participate and to become members of a team that includes graduate and more senior undergraduate students.
+Part-time lab employment may also be available, especially during the summer terms.

 The Texas Tech Center for Undergraduate Research supports undergraduate researchers while striving to lead the way as the hub of undergraduate research activity at Texas Tech University.